Sensorium and Mubert develop AI-driven DJs for virtual reality concerts

 Sensorium has teamed up with Mubert to develop AI-driven DJs that can create music at virtual concerts in virtual reality.
 It’s the latest in an effort to create artificial people, or virtual beings.

-Los Angeles-based Sensorium is known for providing simulated virtual experiences of real-world concert venues.
+Los Angeles-based Sensorium is known for providing simulated virtual experiences of concert venues.
 The company creates photorealistic avatars, or virtual characters, that look like real people.
 The virtual DJs in this case will autonomously create a constant flow of ever-changing music that adapts to all kinds of moods and environments.
 It’s another attempt to stave off human loneliness by filling our lives with — artificial people.

 Sensorium has raised more than $100 million in pursuit of this mission, and it will produce a diverse series of photorealistic virtual artists featuring unique identities and musical preferences.
 Genetic algorithms behind each of these all-digital characters will drive their behavior and allow them to absorb data from the environment to constantly nurture their knowledge and evolve their music styles.
 And yes, this is one more attempt to create the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
 (We’re putting on our own GamesBeat metaverse conference on January 27.)